Operational Security Guide¶

 - Assess whether to continue using service

-User data exposure is limited: - Passwords are stored hashed - No content is logged - IP addresses are in memory only
+User data exposure is limited: - No content is logged - IP addresses are in memory only - User identifiers are usernames (not real names)

-But assume: - Server IP is known - User identifiers (not real names) are known - Active connections at time of seizure are known
+But assume: - Server IP is known - User identifiers are known - Active connections at time of seizure are known

 If User is Compromised¶